hydephp/action/docs/index.md

 ### Deployment options

 This action not only builds your site, but it can also deploy it for you.
-Here are the various deployment options supported by the action:
+Here are the various deployment options supported by the action.

 ### Artifact upload